LiyrAstroph/PyAT/README.rst

 **Py**\ thon **A**\ stronomical **T**\ ools.

-A package providing useful tools for astronomical analysis.
-It is in continuous developing and  presently provides the following procedures
+PyAT is a package providing useful tools for astronomical analysis.
+It is in a state of continuous development and currently provides the following procedures

 - Estimate the systematic error of a light curve;